Skip to Main Content

 Eynesbury College

-“The teachers, academic directors, are very supportive around you building your own identity, personality, and finding your way of doing the next thing…the overarching support system in place was, I’d say, crucial.”
+“The teachers and academic directors at Eynesbury are very supportive around you – helping you build your own identity, personality, and finding your way… the overarching support system in place was, I’d say, crucial.”

 Hear Ameen's full story